+Child Protective Services (CPS) is a government agency that works for the safety of children.
+They will investigate any reports of abused or neglected children.
+In Texas, this serves under the Texas Department of Family and Protective Services.
+CPS is not merely designed to take away kids from their homes but to ensure they’re living in safe spaces under safe guardianship.
 However, it’s common that parents will get scared if they believe they might have their kids taken away from them.
-If CPS does have reason to believe the kids are better off somewhere other than with the parents, they can place the kids in another home or with under other supervision.
+If CPS does have reason to believe the kids are better off somewhere other than with the parents, they can place the kids in another home or under supervision.

-Contact The Gonzalez Law Group, PLLC at (832) 530-4070 to get started with a free consultation.
-The Gonzalez Law Group, PLLC will analyze your case and let you know what steps to take next.
-They will always keep you updated on what’s going on in your case and never leave you in the dark.
+If you are under a CPS investigation, then you should contact a CPS investigations lawyer to help.
+The Gonzalez Law Group practices both family law and criminal defense, so we can look at your case from both sides of the spectrum.
+Contact The Gonzalez Law Group to get started with a free consultation.
+Our firm will analyze your case and let you know what steps to take next.
+We will always keep you updated on what’s going on in your case and never leave you in the dark.

 What is a CPS Investigation?

-A CPS investigation is an investigation conducted by Child Protective Services (CPS) in an attempt to investigate the current living conditions of children inside the home after claims of abuse or neglect.
+A CPS investigation is an investigation conducted by Child Protective Services (CPS) to evaluate the current living conditions of children inside the home after claims of abuse or neglect.
 For a CPS investigation to even happen, someone must contact Child Protective Services (CPS) to submit a report involving your family.
 The person who reports you can be your neighbor, friend, or even a stranger.
 However, once a report is filed with CPS, they must investigate to assess its validity.
 If you have more than one child, CPS will most likely include them in the investigation, as well.

 - A CPS investigator only has the authority to conduct a general physical exam

-· The general physical exam must be performed by a person of the same sex as the child
+- The general physical exam must be performed by a person of the same sex as the child

-· A sexual abuse exam, which can involve looking at your child’s intimate parts, must be done by a certified nurse or medical physician
+- A sexual abuse exam, which can involve looking at your child’s intimate parts, must be done by a certified nurse or medical physician

-· Only you, the child’s legal guardian, the court, or a CPS officiated guardian of the child can permit to conduct a sexual abuse exam
+- Only you, the child’s legal guardian, the court, or a CPS officiated guardian of the child can permit to conduct a sexual abuse exam

 The purpose of a CPS investigation entitles the following:

-· Overseeing the child resides in a safe space, with the right living conditions
+- Overseeing the child resides in a safe space, with the right living conditions

-· Assess whether abuse or neglect has happened inside the home
+- Assess whether abuse or neglect has happened inside the home

 - Find out if other people inside the home/family suffer from abuse or neglect

-· Evaluate how likely it is that neglect or abuse will happen inside the home again
+- Evaluate how likely it is that neglect or abuse will happen inside the home again

-· Come up with a plan to better the child’s living situation if applicable
+- Come up with a plan to better the child’s living situation if applicable

 Steps to Take as a Parent

-· Get relevant witnesses who will attest to your good parenting
+- Get relevant witnesses who will attest to your good parenting

-· Seek viable information to explain your kid’s injuries (if present)
+- Seek viable information to explain your kid’s injuries (if present)

 - Remain calm even if the situation with the CPS investigator becomes frustrating

 - Be compliant to the CPS investigator’s demands (when reasonable)